 Daniel Yoder, her husband, is described as a “powerfully anointed” prophet and evangelist such that people who attend his meetings admit seeing “fire fall from heaven” during his ministry.

-When I saw articles by some Christian ministers on the internet, debunking Rebecca and Daniel’s claims as spurious and heretical, I dismissed them as ravings of satanists posing as Christians – after all, that was how most people who digest Rebecca’s books would view them.
+When I first came across some articles by some Christian ministers on the Internet debunking Rebecca and Daniel’s claims as spurious and heretical, I dismissed them as ravings of Satanists posing as Christians – after all, that’s how most people who digest Rebecca’s books would view them.
 But later, I started to have a rethink.

 2. She wrote: